boymaas/mnemo/README.txt

 == DESCRIPTION:

 Organizes those things one is probably going to forget.
-Enabling easy storage of items one would easily forget.
 Items are stored in plain tekst files using ones editor (currently vim).

-The idea is to attach a memorizer functionality to fire those little neurons inside your head.
-Enabling everybody to form more solid neural nets (as poven scientifically)  which could result in better understanding of those topics which are of interest of the specific user of mnemo.
+The idea is to attach memorizer functionality to fire those little neurons inside your head at certain intervals.
+Rehearsing facts at certain increasing interval allows you to form more solid neural nets (as poven scientifically) and will result in better understanding of those topics which one finds interesting enough to memorize.

-To ease usage, it even contains a bash completion function.
+Contains bash-completion function to easy finding your references.

 == SYNOPSIS: